microbecode/zk-languages/noir/README.md

 ### Outputs

-Outputs and public inputs are displayed in the file `Verifier.toml`.
-This is the input file used when verifying a proof.
+Outputs and public inputs are displayed in the file `./target/proof_fields`.
+The first value is the public input, the second value is the public output.
+The rest of the values are for internal usage.

 ### Proof

-The proof string itself is generated in the `proofs` folder.
+The proof string itself is generated in the `target` folder as file `proof`.
+The `proof_fields.json` file is for inspecting the inputs and outputs visually.

 ## Contract program overview